The Louis and Bessie Stein Family Fellowship

 - To pay the traveling and incidental expenses of such undergraduate and graduate students and faculty members which they are required to incur in connection with the foregoing.

-Faculty and Graduate Students can apply for Stein Family Fellowship funding for research and teaching using the Proposal Guidelines below:
+Faculty and graduate students can apply for funding for research, exchange and teaching using the following proposal guidelines*: